 School community partnerships are important for creating a supportive learning environment that promotes student learning and success.
 These partnerships provide access to a wealth of resources, expertise, and support that can help schools support the needs of their students and families.
 A connected school community allows for a more comprehensive approach to education that supports students’ academic, social, and emotional development and increases parental involvement leading to improved attendance, academic performance, and overall well-being.
 Community partnerships are essential for creating effective schools that meet the needs of students, teachers, and the broader community.

-Community partners can provide more opportunities for students to learn beyond the classroom.
+Community partners can provide more learning opportunities for students to learn beyond the classroom.
 Local businesses and organisations often will offer internships, mentorships, and work-study programs to local schools which give students real-world experiences that enhance their learning.

 Schools that have strong community partnerships nurture higher levels of parental engagement.
 When a student’s parents are actively involved in their education, the well-being and learning of that student often improve as a result.